sports, friends and social events – Argo has it all!

 Argo is a student rowing club, the only place where sports, friendships and the typical Dutch student association life is combined.
 Rowing is the biggest sport among Dutch students and is characterised by strong team bonds, formed through training and a wide range of social events at the club.

-At Argo, we offer you a trial period from the 31st of August-4th of October.
+At Argo, we offer you a trial period from the 5th of September – 16th of October.
 Only after this period will you decide whether or not you want to become a permanent member!

 What’s life like at Argo for an International Student?